 Seeking Professional Help

 Prolotherapy involves injecting a natural regenerative solution with tiny needles.
-This has been shown to stimulate the production of collagen cells, the small cells needed to help with labral tears.
+This stimulates the production of collagen cells, which are essential for repairing the damage and helping hip labral tears.

-As prolotherapy is helping to treat the root cause of labral tears, it is deemed to be a permanent fix, preventing the symptoms from returning.
+As prolotherapy treats the root cause of hip labral tears, it is considered a long-term solution, preventing symptoms from returning.

 Frequently Asked Questions